Doy-lee/session-pro-backend/readme.md

 # suitable.
 #
 # Note that the following runs it on a local UWSGI server.
 If you wish to run
-# this from behind a reverse proxy, you want to use (--http-socket) to defer the
+# this from behind a reverse proxy, you want to use (--http-socket) instead of (--http)
-# routing of requests to something like nginx or Caddy see this link for more
+# to defer the routing of requests to something like Nginx or Caddy.
+See this
-# details:
+# link for more details:
 #
 #   https://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html#putting-behind-a-full-webserver
 #   https://uwsgi-docs.readthedocs.io/en/latest/HTTP.html
 #
 # Or alternatively see how oxen-observer in our ecosystem is configured for
-# a reasonable real-world example:
+# another reasonable real-world example:
 #
 #   https://github.com/oxen-io/oxen-observer
 #